iredmail/docs/en_US/integrations/0-integration.netdata.linux.md

     /proc/net/dev = no
 ```

-netdata ships a lot modular config files to gather information of softwares
+netdata ships a lot modular config files to gather information of software
 running on the server, they have very good default settings and most config
 files don't need your attention at all, including: